Nico Luchsinger, Executive Director

 - Thing I miss most from Asia: Family.

 Madelaine joined the team at Asia Society Switzerland in May 2021 as Executive Programs Manager.
 Before that, she headed a Master’s program in European and Chinese Business Management at the University of Zurich, and did two internships in Qingdao and Taipei.
 She studied Sinology in Zurich, Würzburg, Beijing, and Taipei.
 When she is not at work, she can be found hiking in the Swiss alps, drinking tea with her fellow tea-lovers, and traveling the world with a backpack.

 - Favourite Asian movie: Spirited Away by Japanese director Hayao Miyazaki.
 Every time I watch this film I spot a new detail that I never noticed before.
 Also, I really like the film music by Joe Hisaishi.

 - Favourite place to drink tea in Asia: Maokong, a quaint village located at the top of a mountain just outside of Taipei.
-The tea grows on the mountain, and you can enjoy fabulous views while savouring the fragrant tea in a small, hand-painted porcelain tea cup.
+The tea leaves grow on the mountain, and you can enjoy fabulous views while savouring the hot, fragrant tea in a tiny, hand-painted porcelain cup.

 Rebecca Farner, Outreach and Communications Manager

 Rebecca joined the team at Asia Society Switzerland as an intern in 2019.
 In March 2022, she returned as Outreach & Communications Manager.
 Originally studying religion and philosophy with a focus on Tibet and ethics at the University of Bern, she worked for different organizations in the field of human rights.
 When not working, she can be found in the mountains, swimming in the Aare in her hometown Bern, or in the kitchen, cooking for a bunch of people.